 Boat Driving Tips For The Newbie Boater

-Want to rent a boat on Lake George, but unsure you'll learn enough in a boating course to feel safe out on the waters?
+Want to rent a boat on Lake George, but not sure you'll learn enough in a boating course to feel safe out on the waters?
 Here's what a LakeGeorge.com staffer learned in just two hours of instruction during a boating course at a local marina.
-It was informative and fun, yet our staffer - who had never been behind the wheel of a boat! -- walked away feeling confident about her abilities to pilot a boat.
+It was informative and fun, yet our staffer - who had never been behind the wheel of a boat! - walked away feeling confident about her abilities to pilot a boat.

 - When you get in the boat, check that you have the basics: 3 flares (not expired), fire extinguisher, paddle and life vests, gas and oil.
-(Note: from Nov 1st to May 1st, even adults must wear life vests on the boats.)
+(Note: from November 1 - May 1, even adults must wear life vests on boats.)

 - ALWAYS turn the ventilation blowers on for a few minutes prior to starting the engine, so that the gases can escape the engine, and you don't blow up.

-- Look at the bilge pump area to check for water, turn on the bilge pump if needed
+- Look at the bilge pump area to check for water, then turn on the bilge pump if needed.

-- Then turn on the ignition and just look at the engine.
+- Turn on the ignition and just look at the engine.
 As the instructor said, "You can see if something's wrong.
-You don't have to be a mechanic to notice if a hose is spurting out water".
+You don't have to be a mechanic to notice if a hose is spurting out water."

 - Know your gauges: RPM should be at 3000 at 30 mpg, Oil pressure about 60 and engine temperature from 160-175.